terrencepreilly/darglint/README.md

 the left.
 (Or whatever description we are parsing.)
 We could also have put it on its own line, as `# noqa: I402 ZeroDivisionError`.

-## Features planned and implemented
+## Features planned.

 The below list is all that defines the current roadmap for *darglint*.
 It is roughly sorted in order of importance.

-- [x] Function definitions can be checked.
-- [x] Methods definitions of top-level class can be checked.
-- [x] Line number printout for function/method definition.
-- [x] Add parsing of "Returns" section, and warn if differing from function definition.
-- [x] Add command line interface.
-- [x] Add multiple options for output.
-- [x] Add checks for "Raises" section, like "Args".
-Any exceptions raised in the body should be documented.
-- [x] Add checks for "Yields" section, like "Returns".
-- [x] Add numbers to errors, ability to silence certain errors.
-(Use same formatting as *pycodestyle*.)
+To see the most recently implemented features, see the *CHANGELOG*.

+- [ ] ALE support.
 - [ ] Take an argument which supports a formatting string for the error message.
 That way, anyone can specify their own format.
-- [ ] Add TOML configuration file (use same interface as *pydoclint*, etc.)
-- [x] Add type hint integration.
-If an argument has a type hint, then the description of the argument, if it has a type, should match that.
+- [ ] Optional checking for docstring style compliance.
+- [ ] Robust logging for errors caused/encountered by *darglint*.
 - [ ] Add support for python versions earlier than 3.6.
 - [ ] Syntastic support.
 (Syntastic is not accepting new checkers until their next API stabilizes, so this may take some time.)
 - [ ] Check super classes of errors/exceptions raised to allow for more
 general descriptions in the interface.

-## Development
+## Development and Contributions

+### Development Setup

 Install `darglint`.
 First, clone the repository: